Discover more from Statitudes

 In the end, I don’t feel comfortable punishing a player for failing to beef up his career totals due to circumstances beyond his control.
 In those cases, I feel that if his peak value was high enough then he should be a Hall of Famer.

-So that’s the question for me: Was Johnson’s peak value high enough?
+So that’s the key question for me: Was Johnson’s peak value high enough?

-There are any number of ways one could attempt to answer this, and the truth is there is no “right” way.
-That said, here’s what I did:
+There are any number of ways one could attempt to answer this, and the truth is there is no “right” method.
+That said, I looked at this two different ways.